plusjade/plusjade.ruhoh.com/_pages/index.md

 #  Hosting Web Applications

+Now that we've covered a numerous web application implementation strategies, I'll quickly run down the hosting options available to you.

 ## Shared

 Shared hosting is the cheapest paid hosting you can get.
 You are literally sharing one server with potentially hundreds of different websites.

 One server only has so many resources so if one of those websites gets an influx of traffic that stalls the server, all websites will experience the same stall.
 If one website exposes a security vulnerability all websites on the server are at risk.
 Needless to say you should probably avoid a shared server for any business related application.

 ## Virtual Private Server (VPS)

 A virtual private server places multiple web applications onto one physical server _but_ they are privatized virtually, through software.

-So physically you still share the same server with others, but you are free to download your own Operating system and any and all necessary software packages to run.
+Physically you still share the same server with others, but you are free to download your own Operating system and any and all necessary software packages to run.
 Each virtual instance also has pre-allocated cpu and memory dedicated to _only_ that instance.

-A VPS solves all the bandwidth and security issues with the traditional shared server.
+A VPS solves all the bandwidth and security issues associated with a traditional shared server.

 VPS offer the most bang for the buck.
 They are extremely inexpensive for all the power they offer.
-The one drawback is that a vps must be configured by someone who knows how to setup a web-server and all of its requisite dependencies.
+However, remember that a VPS must be configured by someone who knows how to setup a web-server and all of its requisite dependencies.
+Your Server infrastructure will only be as efficient and powerful as the person deploying them is capable of producing.

 ## Dedicated Server

 A dedicated server is one physical server dedicated entirely to your application.
-You are leasing the physical hardware as housed in a data-center and a free to do what you wish with it.
+You are leasing the physical hardware as housed in a data-center and are free to do what you wish with it.

 This option offers the most control over every aspect of your application stack (including the physical hardware) but of course it will cost more initially to setup and maintain.

 ## Cloud Servers

 Cloud servers can be thought of as a large army of virtual private servers.
 We know that a web application backend may be composed of many servers serving different roles.

 Cloud servers main benefit is that they provide _on demand_ deployment of virtual private servers to your backend cluster.
 Cloud servers can be cloned literally in minutes, booted, and then deployed live.

 ## Infrastructure as a Service

 Cloud servers are a _type_ of infrastructure as a service.
-That is a company is providing you with access to raw infrastructure computers: computing power, dns routing, database layer, text and email sending.
+That is a company is providing you with access to raw infrastructure computers: computing power, DNS routing, database layer, email servers, load balancers, and so forth.

-Iaas is very affordable but comes with a necessary caveat that you must have a knowledgable engineer configure all the components together in an efficient cost effective manner.
+IAAS is very affordable but comes with a necessary caveat that you must have a knowledgable engineer configure all the components together in an efficient cost effective manner.

 ## Platform as a Service

 Platforms as a Service try to solve the "knowledgable engineer" problem by completely removing the need for your company to worry about the Backend infrastructure entirely.

 The premise is that engineers need only build the application layer, then push it to the PAAS for hosting.
 Literally _everything_ else at this stage is taken care of.
 Load balancing, caching, dynamic generation of application server nodes, the database layer, it's all provided!

 This is perhaps the fastest way to get a prototype up and running.
 However PAAS is not a silver bullet.
 It works best when your application is already very very efficient.
 PAAS customers pay for all the computing power they use so while everything is taken care of, if your app is inefficient, your bill will climb very high very fast.

 As your company matures, you'll likely _require_ the control that comes with dedicated machines and highly skilled system administrators that are experienced in squeezing every ounce of computing power out of each and every machine.

 PAAS is _unmatched_ for getting prototypes up and running and deferring complex infrastructure problems until they are really warranted, when you have a thousand customers knocking down your door trying to pay you money.

 When that time comes your best bet is to reference this book while scheduling meetings with experienced system administrators =)

 #  Frequently Asked Questions